NTIA/p528-gui/README.md

 # NOTICE!
-**Please note that this software is based on a proposed update to ITU-R Recommendation P.528 which will be considered during the May 2019 ITU-R Study Group 3 meetings.
+**This software is based on a proposed update to ITU-R Recommendation P.528 which will be considered during the May 2019 ITU-R Study Group 3 meetings.
 The current in-force Recommendation is P.525-3 (not P.528-4).
 This code could undergo changes, including but not limited to breaking and functional changes, up until the conclusion of the Study Group 3 meetings, based on the outcomes of the meetings.**

 ---